Small Settlements Rural Investment Fund Stage 1: Expression of Interest

 - Architectural drawings of the proposed works submitted to planning and planning reference number provided.
 Drawings should be shown to scale e.g. 1:100.
 To ensure clarity of shop front detail, include elevation drawings at a scale of 1:20 and section drawings at 1:10 as appropriate.

-Final Deadline for Planning Submission & Reference Number – Wednesday 31st May 2023 at 12 noon
+Final Deadline for Planning Submission & Reference Number – Wednesday 6th September 2023 at 5pm

 We understand that this process can be lengthy so please allow for time to consult with planning and provide final drawings in order to secure planning approval.